 You can do a full-body strength workout by using your own body as resistance.
 To ensure your workouts don’t become too monotonous, invest in one or more of the following inexpensive pieces of home gym gear.

 1. The Resistance Band.
 This is an extremely versatile piece of equipment.
 It costs around $10 and has almost limitless possibilities.
 For example, use it to simulate the exercises you would do with the cable machine at the gym.
 Resistance bands can be used for just about any muscle group and exercise you can think up–the sky is the limit.

 - See also: 5 Best Pull Up Bar Assist Bands

 2. The Stability ball.
 Depending on where you buy it, the ball costs between $20 and $50.
 Use it to simulate a bench at the gym, or do push-ups and crunches on it.

 3. Free weights.
 Start with light weights and buy heavier as you get stronger.

 4. The Foam Roller.
-The roller costs around $35 or $40, but it is so worth the money.
+The typical foam roller costs around $35 or $40, but it is so worth the money.
 It is a fantastic piece of equipment for anyone who sits.
 To stretch your chest, lie on it lengthwise and spread your arms out to the side.
-It can also be used as a bench to do exercises like bench press and french press, or use it to massage out sore muscles.
+It can also be used as a bench to do exercises like bench press and french press or use it to massage out sore muscles.
 It is a must for any athlete!

-5. The sitfit is a slightly less widely know piece that retails for about $25. (it sort of resembles a woopie cushion).
+5. The sitfit is a slightly less widely known piece that retails for about $25.
+(It sort of resembles a whoopie cushion).
 Use it to train your balance and improve core strength.
 Put one foot on it to do lunges, or stand on it and do squats.
 If you stand on it barefoot with the spiky bits up it has the added benefit of helping to improve circulation.
 If you don’t mind looking slightly silly, sit on it while at your desk to help correct posture imbalances.
 Simply put it on your desk chair and try to keep the air evenly distributed as you sit.